pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/install/_index.md

 ---
-title: "Download and Install"
+title: "Download Pulumi"
-meta_desc: This page contains detailed instructions for installing Pulumi.
+meta_desc: This page contains detailed instructions for downloading and installing Pulumi.
 no_on_this_page: true
 menu:
   getstarted: